rust-lang/rust-wiki-backup/Meeting-weekly-2013-03-05.md

 - N: I would prefer generating in the long term but I don't have a strong opinion
 - JC: I also support the notion of a parser generated from a grammar
 - JC: I didn't know you were working on this, maybe we should touch base
-- F: Only a litle, I am more interested in generalized LL/Early grammars and modern parsing technolgoies
+- F: Only a litle, I am more interested in generalized LL/Earley grammars and modern parsing technologies
-- JC: Let me suggest a general direction: it is my hope that Rust will have balanced delimiters, which is pretty vital for making maros work, so I'm imagining a grammar where for instance delimiters are always balanced ...
+- JC: Let me suggest a general direction: it is my hope that Rust will have balanced delimiters, which is pretty vital for making macros work, so I'm imagining a grammar where for instance delimiters are always balanced ...
 - F: ...some sort of parenthesized grammar, makes sense not sure if it's the right answer but is feasible
 - JC: I'm trying to update token trees so that they ...
 - G: for newcomers to the project: I have always grumpily insisted that we try to keep the lexical grammar regular and the CFG LL(1).